 Giorgio Vasari, The Lives of the Most Excellent Painters, Sculptors, and Architects.

-The Ognissanti Madonna is the only panel painting by Giotto that has been universally accepted by scholars, despite the fact that it is undocumented.
-It was painted for the church of the Ognissanti (All Saints) in Florence, which was built by an obscure religious order known as the Humiliati, now unexistent.
-This large painting (325 x 204 cm) was probably made as a main altar of the church.
+The Ognissanti Madonna is the only panel work by Giotto that has been universally accepted by scholars, despite the fact that it is undocumented.
+It was painted for the church of the Ognissanti (All Saints) in Florence, which was built by an obscure religious order known as the Humiliati, now inexistent.
+This large painting (325 x 204 cm) was probably made to be the main altar of the church.

 Now, look at the group of saints and angels.
 The angels, who are kneeling at the foot of the throne, offer vases of roses and lilies, a reference to purity and charity, while the ones to the side of the throne are holding out a crown and a pyx, a religious item that likely refers to the Passion of Christ.
-The saints are partly covered by the architecture and halos, which as well as suggesting the existence of a solid space in which the figures have been placed.
-They look a bit like Peeping Toms but of course their faces are very serious and focused on the adoration.
+The saints are partly covered by the architecture and halos, which suggests the existence of a solid space where the figures have been placed.
+They look a bit like Peeping Toms but of course, their faces are very serious and focused on the adoration.
 The faces are individualized and realistically painted.

-Ognissanti Madonna was painted when Giotto was already extremely well known (he already did Scroovegni Chapel in Padova) and was in great demand all over Italy.
+Ognissanti Madonna was painted when Giotto was already well known (he already did the Scrovegni Chapel in Padua) and was in great demand all over Italy.
 This masterpiece stands out for the naturalism with which it develops this traditional subject.
 The decorative elements on the clothing are reduced to a minimum to bring out the full plastic nature of the bodies, which are shaped by light and shade.
 For over a century, this composition was a model of inspiration for Florentine painters.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.